jdeiloff/better-collective-mlops-challenge/orchestration/README.md

 The Dagster job is designed to:

-*   Fetch raw input data from the `data/churn` folder.
+*   Fetch raw input data from the S3 artifact store (using the `MLFLOW_S3_BUCKET` environment variable) and fall back to the local `data/churn` folder if S3 is unavailable or the fetch fails.
 *   Apply feature transformations (with a placeholder for future implementation).
 *   Load the trained model artifact from an MLflow server.
 *   Generate predictions on the data.